Alvearie/imaging-ingestion/docs/dimse-proxy/overview.md

 metadata:
   name: archive-proxy
 spec:
-  # The DIMSET AET the proxy is acting as
+  # The DIMSE AET the proxy is acting as
   applicationEntityTitle: "DICOM-INGEST"
   # Host of the DIMSE service in the clister this is acting as a proxy for
   targetDimseHost: dcm4che.dcm4che.svc.cluster.local